docs.unity3d.com

 The conversion to a single channel output depends on the source texture's format:

-RGB(A) | the RGB luminance is written to the destination in all channels. |
+RGB(A)the RGB luminance is written to the destination in all channels.

-Red | the red value is written to the destination in all channels. |
+Redthe red value is written to the destination in all channels.

-Alpha | the alpha value is written to the destination in all channels. |
+Alphathe alpha value is written to the destination in all channels.

-the source texture coordinates.
-The X and Y coordinates store the scaling factor to apply to these texture
+The scaleBiasTex parameter controls the rectangle of pixels in the source texture to copy by manipulating the source texture coordinates.
+The X and Y coordinates store the scaling factor to apply to these texture coordinates, while the Z and W coordinates store the texture coordinate offsets.

-the destination quad coordinates.
-The X and Y coordinates store the scaling factor to apply to texture
+Similarly, the scaleBiasRT parameter controls the rectangle of pixels in the render target to write to by manipulating the destination quad coordinates.
+The X and Y coordinates store the scaling factor to apply to texture coordinates, while the Z and W coordinates store the coordinate offsets.

 Examples